sinc-lab/exp2GO/README.md

 This repository provides the data and several notebooks to use exp2GO.
 It is open sourced and free to use.
 If you use any part of this, please cite our work.

-## Quick start
+## Reproducing paper results

-Reproducing paper results: the next notebooks reproduce the results presented in the paper.
+The next notebooks reproduce the results presented in the paper.

 1. [Expression data](https://colab.research.google.com/github/sinc-lab/exp2GO/blob/master/notebooks/01_expression_ara_espinoza.ipynb):
     - conversion of the original expression files to an unified format
     - remove the empty genes
     - calculate several distance matrices (euclidean, correlation, cosine...)

 - `02_annotations`:
   - extract [annotations](https://colab.research.google.com/drive/1K0fEeDMnyHTfTJhoHO3TKhLXbfaz1952) from GAF